 This episode the only episode not to have the word "the" before it.
 The writers figured creating simple titles like "The Chinese Restaurant" and "The Parking Space" were better because they were simply the main idea of the show, the writers would not have to spend time thinking of clever titles, and they figured many people would never see/hear the titles.
 See more

-Jerry mentions in one scene how he would have been friends with Stalin if he had had a pool table.
-However, Josef Stalin died in 1953, while Jerry Seinfeld was not born until 1954.
+Jerry Seinfeld mentions in one scene that he would have been friends with Josef Stalin if Stalin had had a ping pong table.
+However, Josef Stalin died in March 1953, while Jerry Seinfeld was not born until April 1954.
 See more